 To use the Find a Group page, a user will need to enter their postal code, the section they are seeking and the days they prefer.
 Click here to go directly to the Join page to initiate the 'Find a Group process.

 Once a request has been submitted, an email is sent to the Group’s ‘Primary Contact’ and the Section’s ’Primary Contact’, if applicable.

 The Primary Group Contact’s information needs to be populated on the Group Organization Profile in MyScouts (see example below); the same as with the Primary Section Contact under the Section’s Organization Profile.

 Please ensure that the Primary Contact information is current and up to date, and that the person(s) designated as the Primary Contact for the Group and Section is the best person for interested parties to connect with.
 Typically, a Section Contact Scouter is the Primary Contact for the Section while a Group Commissioner or Group Registrar is the Primary contact for the Group.

 The Group Primary Contact does not need to be the Group Commissioner, but can any other designated Scouter who is able to respond to inquiries, both at the Group and Section level, and can do so in a timely manner.
 Timing is of critical importance with 'Find a Group' contacts as they are often ready to immediately register their child for Scouting.

 The Group or Section Primary Contact can be set or changed using the ‘Edit Organization Details’ option on the left side of an Organization page (see example above).

-If there is no Section Primary Contact identified in MyScouts.ca, only the Group Primary Contact will receive the email.
-If there is no Section or Group Primary Contact populated on Myscouts, than the email is sent to the following people in the following order:
+If there is no Section Primary Contact identified in MyScouts.ca, only the Group's Primary Contact will receive the email.
+If there is no Section or Group Primary Contact populated in MyScouts the email is sent to the following people in the following order: